SiliconLabs/wisun-br-linux/HIF.md

     - `uint16_t flags`
         - `0x0001`: If set, this entry is in same group than the previous.
         - `0x01fe`: Bitfield of supported OFDM MCS (from MCS0 to MCS7).
+        - `0x0200`: If set, this entry is an alternate PHY associated with the previous entry.
+Alternate PHY entries have the same content as regular entries but they must be handled a bit differently:
+             - The "group" bit must be ignored, and the entry must not be considered part of any mode switch group.
+The following regular entry follows normal rules for mode switch groups, based on the previous regular entry.
+             - The `index` passed to [`SET_RADIO`][rf-set] does not count the alternate PHY entries.
+Only the base PHY can be selected.
+           See the RAIL [concurrent mode documentation][an1410] for more information.
     - `uint8_t rail_phy_mode_id`
        Wi-SUN _PhyModeId_.
 For OFDM, only the _PhyType_ is set, and MCS support is indicated in the `flags` field.